mdchong/mdchong/README.md

 **A little bit about me and my ongoing journey... 💃**

 <p>My name is Michelle Chong, and I am addicted to disassembling and assembling things back together, puzzles, organizing, and labeling!
-This addiction brought me to the 🌎 of front-end web development and to Arizona State University, majoring in Graphic Information Technology (Full-Stack Web Development). 👩‍💻 My curiosity about how people on the other side of the world live brought me to the chill vibes of Sydney, Australia, for several months for a working holiday.
+This addiction brought me to the world 🌎 of front-end web development and to Arizona State University, majoring in Graphic Information Technology (Full-Stack Web Development). 👩‍💻 My curiosity about how people on the other side of the world live brought me to the chill vibes of Sydney, Australia, for several months for a working holiday.
 Now? in Arizona, living out my dreams of coding and traveling the world, one line of code and one stamp in my passport at a time. 🥳🎉</p>

 <p>⚡ Fun fact: ...</p>
 <p>Most of you may have assumed..
 But I clean the house for fun and indulgence! 🤫</p>